StormCommerce/Storm.API-client-dotnet/README.md

 # Storm API .NET
-STORM API Client is a client library for easy integration againt the Storm API.
-This is used when building applications that calls Enferno STORM Api.
-It wraps wcf calls to storm api and provides support for caching and batch calls.
+Storm API is a client library for easy integration against the Storm API.
+This is used when building applications that calls Storm API.
+It wraps WCF calls to Storm API and provides support for caching and batch calls.

+*Requirements*
+* Enferno.Public
+* Enterprise library logging application block 5.x

-Documentation for Storm API can be found at https://storm.io/docs/storm-api/
+Documentation for Storm API can be found at https://storm.io/docs/storm-api

+Watch this project to follow our releases.